 “Nancy’s needed elsewhere.”

-I raise a brow at my partner.
+I raised a brow at my partner.
 “I am?”

-Walter nods.
+Walter nodded.
 “A teenager’s body has been found at the high school.
 Possible suicide.”